OpenFAST/openfast/docs/source/testing/regression_test.rst

 .. code-block:: bash

-    # configure cmake
+    # Configure CMake with testing enabled and accept the default
+    # values for all other test-specific CMake variables
     cmake .. -DBUILD_TESTING=ON

-    # build and install
+    # Build and install
     make install

 .. note::